lih627/CamVid/README.md

 # Labeling errors in CamVid

 There is a problem with `Seq05VD_f02610_L.png` annotation.
-For pixels rgb value that do not appear in the annotation category,  we set it as `Void`.
+For pixels RGB value that doe s not appear in the annotation category,  we set it as `Void`.

 There are detailds: